 - The full tablespoon of butter is needed in the pan for this hash brown to properly cook.
 To go a bit healthier, use a tablespoon of olive oil instead, omit the butter on the top of the hash brown, use less cheese & use lean options in the middle.

 These are so good, I’m going to post them on Fiesta Friday, an ongoing blogger’s event.
 Even if you just came to see Tanya’s recipe, check out Fiesta Friday Friday!
-Bloggers “bring” their best dishes for this weekly event and it’s a great way to show off a bit 🙂 and see a lot of different dishes and recipes.
+Bloggers “bring” their best dishes for this weekly event.
+It’s a great way to see a lot of different dishes and recipes.
 This week, it’s co-hosted by Selma @ Selma’s Table and Margy of LaPetite Casserole.